AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

    >
    >For the Marketo Measure Insights Canvas App to function properly, [permissions need to be configured properly](/help/configuration-and-setup/marketo-measure-insights-canvas-app/marketo-measure-insights-configuration.md).

+   >[!TIP]
+   >
+   >Most customers don't use the fields that end with (FT) or (LC) because they're legacy fields from before the Marketo Measure Touchpoint existed as an object.

-If you're leveraging Marketo Measure's ABM feature,  [please click here for additional page layout instructions](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md).
+If you're leveraging the Marketo Measure ABM feature, [please click here for additional page layout instructions](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md).

 ## Contacts {#contacts}

-1. Within your Build option, select **Contacts.**
+1. Within your Build option, select **Contacts**.

-1. Click **Page Layouts.**
+1. Click **Page Layouts**.

-1. Select the Page Layout you’d like to edit.
+1. Select the Page Layout you'd like to edit.

    Go to the Related Lists option within the quick find menu and add the **Buyer Touchpoints** related list.